howardmann/Tutorials/functional_js.md

 - **Immutability:** functions which return new values without mutating/ changing the state of the argument passed
 - **Recursion:** functions that call themselves until they don't

-**BUT!** I find this jargon overwhelming and a terrible way understand functional programming as a JavaScript newbie like myself...
+**BUT!** I find this jargon overwhelming and a difficult way to understand functional programming for a JavaScript newbie like myself...

 I find examples helpful and I will attempt to compare a simple function whose purpose is to capitalize a name it is given using three approaches:
 - **A. Imperative** - what we typically start out doing